blaze/blaze/docs/source/kernel-based-eval.rst

-This approach still interoperates well with iterators, and this proposal is not to exclude iterator support in blaze, but rather suggests kernels as a mechanism which more readily generalizes to to diversity of data that blaze is targetting.
+This approach still interoperates well with iterators, and this proposal is not to exclude iterator support in blaze, but rather suggests kernels as a mechanism which more readily generalizes to to diversity of data that blaze is targeting.

 Dealing With Variable-Sized Dimensions/Ragged Arrays
 ----------------------------------------------------